 - amounted to fraud or misrepresentation.

 Employees who were wrongfully terminated, including through a constructive dismissal, tend to receive between $5,000 and $80,000 in compensation in a wrongful termination settlement.
-However, there is no “average” constructive unfair dismissal case.
+From what I have seen, however, there is no “average” constructive unfair dismissal case in California.
 This means that there is no average payout.

 The compensation available in a wrongful termination claim includes financial coverage for the following damages: